 For purposes of determining the exchange ratio above, the average closing price of Yellow common stock is the average per share closing price of Yellow common stock for each of 20 consecutive trading days as of the date five trading days before the closing of the merger (the "20-trading-day average").
-If October \\\\, 2003 had been the closing date, the average closing price of Yellow's common stock would have been
+If October 15, 2003 had been the closing date, the average closing price of Yellow's common stock would have been

-\$\\ and a Roadway stockholder would have received \\\\ shares of Yellow common stock for each share of Roadway common stock.
+\$31.04 and a Roadway stockholder would have received 1.778 shares of Yellow common stock for each share of Roadway common stock.
 For a period of approximately one month prior to the shareholder meetings, we will make available a toll free number that will indicate each business day that the 20-trading-day average would have been if that particular day had been the closing date.
-Information regarding how to access the toll free number, when it becomes available, will be posted on each of Yellow and Roadway's websites (see "Where You Can Find More Information" on page 119).
+Information regarding how to access the toll free number, when it becomes available, will be posted on each of Yellow and Roadway's websites (see "Where You Can Find More Information" on page 120).

 You may elect to receive \$48.00 in cash in lieu of shares of Yellow common stock for each share of Roadway common stock you own at the effective time of the merger.
 You may make a cash election for any whole number of shares of Roadway common stock you own, but fractional elections are not permitted.
 (See "How do I elect to receive cash instead of Yellow common stock?" below.)
-The merger consideration to be received by each Roadway stockholder, however, is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the total consideration is paid in Yellow common stock, unless the value of the Yellow common stock to be issued in the merger falls below 45% of the aggregate value of the total consideration, in which case the proration and allocation provisions will require adjustments so that 45% of the total consideration is paid in Yellow common stock and 55% of the total consideration is paid in cash.
+The merger consideration to be received by each Roadway stockholder, however, is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the total consideration is paid in cash and approximately one-half of the total consideration is paid in Yellow common stock, unless the value of the Yellow common stock to be issued in the merger falls below 45% of the aggregate value of the total consideration, in which case the proration and allocation provisions will require adjustments so that 45% of the total consideration is paid in Yellow common stock and 55% of the total consideration is paid in cash.